Measuring Unruh radiation from accelerated electrons: State of the art of our theoretical understanding

 From the considerations above we see that the key element in the realization of the Unruh effect is the atom having discrete energy levels, i.e. a system that can change its state or its internal energy.
 We call such a system a {\it detector}.
 Any particle with internal structure, e.g. a proton or a neutron, is a detector according to this definition.
-If we describe the two level detector as a classical harmonic oscillator, the damping rate is obtained by comparing the correlation length of the system to that of the transition, i.e., $\gamma_{cl}=(32 \pi^3/3) \, \nu (\ell/\lambda)^2 \sim \nu^3 (\ell/c)^2$ \cite{Fitzpatrick}, where $\ell \sim c/\nu$ for an atomic transition.
-Using this the coefficient of spontaneous emission is \cite{Bhattacharya2012,Ben-Benjamin:2019opz}:
+If we describe the two level detector as a classical harmonic oscillator, the damping rate is obtained by comparing the correlation length of the system ($\lambda$) to the spatial scale of the transition ($c/\nu)$, i.e., $\gamma_{cl}=(32 \pi^3/3) \, \nu^3 (\lambda/c)^2 \sim \nu^3 (\ell/c)^2$ \cite{Fitzpatrick,Ginzburg1987}, where $\lambda \sim \ell \sim c/\nu$ for such a transition.
+Using this, the coefficient of spontaneous emission is \cite{Bhattacharya2012,Ben-Benjamin:2019opz}:

-where, for generality, we have introduced a coupling constant, $g^2/4\pi$ (for discrete atomic transitions involving the emission and absorption of photons, $g^2/4\pi = 1$).
-The arguments here can be easily generalised. in Figure~\ref{fig:Unruh} we see that the accelerated atom can, in principle, couple to the emission and absorption of other particles e.g. gravitons and neutrinos, and possibly even those beyond the Standard Model such as axions, dark photons or millicharged particles \cite{Raffelt:1987im,Wadud:2016pwu}.
+where, for generality, we have introduced a coupling constant, $g^2/4\pi$.
+For discrete transitions of a detector involving the emission and absorption of photons and a change of internal state, $g^2/4\pi = 1$.
+If the transition is associated with an electron jumping to a different atomic level, this is described by the electromagnetic coupling $g^2/4\pi = \alpha$, where $\alpha$ is the fine structure constant.
+The arguments here can be easily generalised.
+In Figure~\ref{fig:Unruh} we see that the accelerated atom can, in principle, couple to the emission and absorption of other particles e.g. gravitons and neutrinos \cite{matsas1999,Vanzella2001,Ahluwalia2016,Blasone2020}, and possibly even those beyond the Standard Model such as axions, dark photons or millicharged particles \cite{Raffelt:1987im,Wadud:2016pwu}.